alexfernandez/alexfernandez.github.io/2016/advice-for-the-novice.md

 A mentor is someone to ask questions to.
-Or at least to tell them your plans, and let them speak their opinion.
+Or at least to tell them your plans, and ask for their opinion.

 **Look for a good mentor, and then use them!**